 There is therefore much to celebrate in the transferable skills developed through Arts degrees.
 Each discipline has its own unique DNA.
 A Philosopher will take a very different approach to problem solving to that of a Chemist and an Historian for example, will construct arguments and present findings very differently to a Computer Scientist.

 The good news is that the majority of graduate recruiters don’t mind what your degree discipline is in.
-They recognise the skills and approaches graduates of different disciplines bring to their organisations.
+82% of recruiters in a recent ISE survey expressed no preference for a specific subject.* They recognise the skills and approaches graduates of different disciplines bring to their organisations.

 While it’s the responsibility of your academic departments to make these transferable skills explicit, it’s up to you to provide supporting evidence of these in your applications and at interview.